jlangch/venice/doc/readme/lazy-seq.md

   ;=> 1, the second value is accessed -> it is evaluated

   (second ls)
-  ;=> 1, the second has already been evaluated -> the memorized value is returned )
+  ;=> 1, the second value has already been evaluated -> the memorized value is returned )
 ```